iwouldntbother/CriticalReport/designed/content/Final.001.md

 In conclusion, while AI has the potential to revolutionize various industries, it is essential for companies to be honest about their use of this technology.
 AI washing and false AI use claims not only mislead consumers and investors but also raise serious ethical concerns.
 As we continue to navigate the AI era, transparency, honesty, and ethical labour practices must be at the forefront.

----

-"Explainable artificial intelligence (XAI) is a set of processes and methods that allows human users to comprehend and trust the results and output created by machine learning algorithms."
+QQ "Explainable artificial intelligence (XAI) is a set of processes and methods that allows human users to comprehend and trust the results and output created by machine learning algorithms."
 (IBM, 2024)

----

 ## Issues in the creation of AI models